Grinnell College: History

-In 1843, eleven Congregational ministers, all of whom trained at Andover Theological Seminary in Massachusetts, set out to proselytize on the frontier.
-Each man pledged to gather a church and together the group or band would seek to establish a college.
-When the group arrived in Iowa later that year, each selected a different town in which to establish a congregation.
-In 1846, they collectively established Iowa College in Davenport.
-A few months later, Iowa joined the Union.
+In 1843, eleven Congregational ministers, all of whom trained at Andover Theological Seminary in Massachusetts, set out to preach on the frontier.
+The group also sought to establish a college, which followed in 1846, when they collectively established Iowa College in Davenport.

 The first 25 years of Grinnell's history saw a change in name and location.
-In Davenport, the college had advocated against slavery and saloons, which led to conflict with the Davenport city council, which retaliated by constructing roads that transected the campus.
-In response, Iowa College moved farther west from Davenport to the town of Grinnell and unofficially adopted the name of its new home, which itself had been named for one of its founders: an abolitionist minister, Josiah Bushnell Grinnell, to whom journalist Horace Greeley supposedly wrote "Go West, young man, go West."
-However, Greeley vehemently denied ever saying this to Grinnell, or to anyone.
-The name of the corporation, "The Trustees of Iowa College," remained, but in 1909 the name "Grinnell" was adopted by the trustees for the institution.
+In Davenport, the college had advocated against slavery and saloons, leading to conflict with the Davenport city council, which retaliated by constructing roads that transected the campus.
+Iowa College moved farther west from Davenport to the town of Grinnell and unofficially adopted the name of its new home, which itself had been named for the abolitionist minister Josiah Bushnell Grinnell.
+The name of the corporation, "The Trustees of Iowa College", remained, but in 1909 the name "Grinnell" was adopted by the trustees for the institution.

 In its early years, the college experienced setbacks.
 Although two students received Bachelor of Arts degrees in 1854 (the first to be granted by a college west of the Mississippi River), within 10 years the Civil War had claimed most of Grinnell's students and professors.
 In the decade following the war, growth resumed: women were officially admitted as candidates for degrees, and the curriculum was enlarged to include then-new areas of academic studies, such as natural sciences with laboratory work.

-In 1882, Grinnell College was struck by a tornado — then called a cyclone, after which the college yearbook was named.
+In 1882, Grinnell College was struck by a tornado—then called a cyclone, after which the college yearbook was named.
 The storm devastated the campus and destroyed both college buildings.
-Rebuilding began immediately, and the determination to expand wasn't limited to architecture: the curriculum was again extended to include departments in political science (one of the first in the United States — the University of Minnesota's department was founded in 1879, three years earlier) and modern languages.
+Rebuilding began immediately, and the determination to expand was not limited to architecture: the curriculum was again extended to include departments in political science (one of the first in the United States—the University of Minnesota's department was founded in 1879, three years earlier) and modern languages.